Major Cancer Biology (MSc)

 M.Sc.
 Degree and Ph.D.
 Program

 A M.Sc. degree in "Molecular Biosciences" with a major in "Cancer Biology" qualifies for participation in Ph.D. programs in Germany and worldwide.
 The DKFZ maintains an International Ph.D.
-Program, which hosts about 300 Ph.D. students, who perform their theses in seven fields of research.
+Program, which hosts >500 Ph.D. students, who perform their theses in a broad spectrum of research fields.
 This doctorate program attracts outstanding and highly talented Ph.D. students.
 A special feature of the program is the high accumulation of internationally reputed scientists and excellent research groups at DKFZ.

 Get in touch with us